 - 1. An application for enrollment is to be completed by the parent(s) or guardian(s) of all pupils who want to attend Dayspring Christian Academy.
 Additionally, students applying for acceptance into the Upper School (grades 6-12) for the first time must complete a student application. - 2.
 Upon receipt of an application for enrollment, immunization records, and the appropriate registration fee, a personal interview will be held with both parents, single parent, or guardian(s) and the Upper School student(s) to be enrolled.
 This interview will be conducted by an Admissions Committee established by the Admissions Director.
 Additionally, parents are required to attend an orientation. - 3.
 Parents will be informed of tentative approval upon conclusion of the interview.
 Enrollment is completed only when all of the requirements listed in item four (following) have been met.
 A formal letter from the Headmaster will confirm final enrollment status. - 4.
 When entering Dayspring Christian Academy for the first time, the following are required: - a.
 Enrollment Application - b.
 Registration Fee - c.
 Official documentation of all required immunizations or Letter of Exemption - d.
 Placement test for all students enrolling in grades 1 through 12 (completed at the school) - e.
 School Readiness Test (only for first time Kindergarten students) - f.
 Student Application (grades 6-12), which is completed by the student as part of the online application process, or after the school receives a paper application. - g.
 Copy of the child's most recent report card, standardized achievement tests, and any specialized testing (i.e., psychological and speech testing). - h.
 Physical examination by a physician of your choice for all students entering PreK or Kindergarten, sixth grade, and eleventh grade, and all homeschooled students. - i.
 Homeschoolers must provide most recent evaluation and achievement test scores - 5.
-Only families who have completely finished the enrollment process are eligible for tuition assistance.
-Upon completion of enrollment, contact the business office for tuition assistance application information.
-Tuition assistance scholarships are based upon the availability of funds and need. - 6.
-When parents receive their acceptance letter from the headmaster, their children are enrolled into the school.
+Financial aid assistance is available.
+Financial aid awards are based upon the availability of funds and need.
+Parents may start the financial aid application when they start their student applications.

+6. When parents receive their acceptance letter from the headmaster and return the Parent Agreement, their children are enrolled into the school.